AmitGhosh2005/Github-demo/README.md

 # Github-demo
-it is a demo class for github class
+it is a demo class for github class.